CoG: Controllable Graph Reasoning via Relational Blueprints and Failure-Aware Refinement over Knowledge Graphs: Experiments

 \subsection{Experiment Setup}

 \textbf{Datasets \& Evaluation Metrics.} To verify CoG's effectiveness in complex reasoning over knowledge graphs, \textbf{aligning with the standard evaluation protocols of prior state-of-the-art methods}~\citep{tog, pog}, we evaluate on three representative multi-hop KGQA benchmarks: \textbf{CWQ}~\citep{cwq}, \textbf{WebQSP}~\citep{webqsp}, and \textbf{GrailQA}~\citep{grailqa}.
 These datasets are grounded on Freebase~\citep{freebase}, which contains approximately 88 million entities, 20K relations, and 126 million triples, serving as one of the most comprehensive knowledge bases for standardized KGQA evaluation.
-Following previous studies~\citep{tog, pog, structgpt}, we use Exact Match accuracy (\textbf{Hits@1}) as the primary metric, i.e., the percentage of questions whose predicted answer exactly matches the ground-truth answer, thus emphasizing exact answers over partially correct ones.
+Further details of these datasets are provided in Appendix~\ref{sec:datasets}.
+Following previous studies~\citep{tog, pog, structgpt}, we use Exact Match accuracy (\textbf{Hits@1}) as the primary metric to evaluate whether the predicted answer exactly matches the ground-truth.
+Furthermore, to comprehensively capture the model's ability to retrieve complete answer sets for complex queries where multiple valid entities exist, we incorporate the \textbf{F1-score} to measure recall and overall coverage.

 \textbf{Compared Methods.} We compare CoG with strong existing LLM-based baselines from two groups: LLM-only methods and KG-augmented LLM methods, covering both fine-tuned and prompting methods.
 Detailed descriptions of the compared methods are deferred to Appendix~\ref{sec:baseline_descriptions}.